-Seeking a change of pace after ten years of high school teaching, I earned an M. A. in English at San Francisco State University and soon began teaching composition, literature and creative writing for Diablo Valley College as tenured faculty.
-I was honored by the San Ramon Valley Chamber of Commerce as the Educator of the Year in 2008.
+Seeking a change of pace after ten years of high school teaching, I returned to school for afternoon and evening classes and earned an M. A. in English at San Francisco State University.
+I soon began teaching composition, literature and creative writing for Diablo Valley College as tenured faculty.

 During this time I began research into the art and life of a Utah landscape painter, resulting in the publication of First Sight of the Desert, Discovering the Art of Ella Peacock, a biography of the desert painter blended with the story my life changes during a decade of research.